 B-5 ATMOSPHERES FOR CONDITIONING AND TESTING

-B-5.1 For pre-conditioning, an atmosphere of relative humidity not more than 10 percent and of temperature not greater than 50 °C
+B-5.1 For pre-conditioning, an atmosphere of relative humidity not more than 10 percent and of temperature not greater than 50 °C.

 B-5.2 For conditioning and measuring, the standard atmosphere for leathers, that is relative humidity of (65 ± 2) percent and a temperature of 27 ℃ ± 2 ºC.